-- s.
-199 - (2) The Minister is not to make a decision under subsection (1) without first consulting the governing body of the kindergarten. - (3) The Minister is to give written notice of any decision under subsection (1) to the governing body of the kindergarten and the decision does not take effect until - (a) 14 days after the notice is given; or - (b) such later time as is set out in the notice.
+- (2) The Minister is not to make a decision under subsection (1) without first consulting the governing body of the kindergarten. - (3) The Minister is to give written notice of any decision under subsection (1) to the governing body of the kindergarten and the decision does not take effect until - - 14 days after the notice is given; or (a) - such later time as is set out in the notice. (b)